lidongrong/List-of-Interesting-Books/README.md

 Bodhisattva Sen: *A Gentle Introduction to Empirical Process Theory and Applications* (Not gentle at all, very difficult.
 May revisit the weak convergence part some day).

-Bradly Neal: *Introduction to Causal Inference*
+Bradly Neal, *Introduction to Causal Inference*

+Gabriel Peyre, *Computational Optimal Transport*

 ### Mathematics